-In a comprehensive ruling handed down today, the Grand Court of the Cayman Islands (Grand Court) confirmed that shareholders of companies that undertake a 'short-form' merger are entitled to dissent from the merger and to be paid fair value for their shares, as determined by the Grand Court.
+In a comprehensive ruling handed down today, the Grand Court of the Cayman Islands (Grand Court) confirmed that shareholders of companies that undertake a 'short-form' merger are entitled to dissent from the merger and to be paid fair value for their shares.
 The ruling, delivered by the Hon.
 Chief Justice Anthony Smellie QC, in Changyou.com Limited, has clarified a contentious issue of Cayman Islands law and has wide-ranging implications for the jurisdiction.

 Collas Crill acted on behalf of the successful petitioners.